Manipal: Education

 Manipal gained prominence when Dr. T.M.A.
 Pai founded the Kasturba Medical College in 1953, the Manipal Institute of Technology in 1957, a popular institute for engineering and 21 other colleges later, all of which became a part of Manipal Academy of Higher Education in 1993.
 Manipal Academy of Higher Education has been granted the status of Institute of Eminence in the year 2018.
-It has also been ranked among the top ten private engineering colleges within India.
+It has also been ranked 3rd in the University category and 14th Overall in India by the National Institutional Ranking Framework (NIRF) in 2025.
 It is ranked 2nd within the state of Karnataka.
 Pai also founded the Manipal Pre-University College.